2023 Compensation and Guidelines

 To the ELCA churches in South Dakota Synod,

-As part of our work, the Support to Ministries committee provides an annual review of the Synod Compensation Guidelines, the document that describes the minimum fair compensation for rostered leaders (Pastors & Deacons) and laypeople, including Synod Authorized Ministers.
-These guidelines ensure your leaders receive a fair wage.
-Many churches do not know how to evaluate a pastor’s salary.
-The Compensation Guidelines help your congregation remove the guesswork.
-You can find these documents linked on this page.
+As part of our work, the Support to Ministries committee provides an annual review of the Synod Compensation Guidelines, the document that describes the minimum fair compensation for rostered ministers and laypeople, including Synod Authorized Ministers.

-Additionally, there’s a further consideration for your church if you have deacons or other rostered laypeople on your staff.
-After years of conversation around the relationship between Ministers of Word and Sacrament (pastors) and Ministers of Word and Service (deacons), our national denomination has come to recognize these as rosters of equal importance.
-This has streamlined the Compensation Guidelines for rostered deacons–it means they follow a similar schedule to your pastors.
-Please carefully review your rostered deacon’s compensation to comply with the new guidelines.
+Additionally, after years of conversation around the relationship between Ministers of Word and Sacrament (pastors) and Ministers of Word and Service (deacons), our national denomination has come to recognize these as rosters of equal importance.
+As of last year, rostered laypeople now follow a similar schedule to your pastors.
+Please carefully review your rostered laypeople’s’ compensation to comply with the new guidelines.
 (The primary difference comes down to housing: to reflect their additional education level and the historic practices of the church, pastors receive housing in addition to their salary as part of their compensation package.)

 Rev. Justin Kosec